 In today’s brave new world, anyone with a computer can access the internet for information.
 Citizen journalism has expanded its worldwide influence despite continuing concerns over whether citizen journalists are as reliable as trained professionals.
 A wealth of material is available, but can it all be trusted?

 Citizen journalists range from well-respected correspondents working from a war zone to individuals compiling news stories from their personal computer.

-Professional journalists stick to the principles of responsible news reporting.
+Professional journalists should stick to the principles of responsible news reporting.
 However, there is no guarantee that a citizen journalist will do so.
 For instance, trained professionals will look at both sides of a story before they write a report.
 An amateur may unwittingly publish a biased account.